-Women in the past and since the very beginning have been an invisible force in the workforce but nowadays it is becoming more conspicuous.
+Women in past and since the very beginning have been an invisible force in the workforce but nowadays it is becoming more conspicuous.
 But despite joining the workforce, women are still seen as having the primary responsibility of household work and child care.
 This situation becomes even more stressful during the time of pregnancy or when they have children to look after.
-In the past, employees would fire women if they saw that the need for maternity leave or the fact that the worker was pregnant interfered with the said worker’s ability to perform.
-Thus, in order to avoid being fired, they would take leave without pay.
+In past, employer would fire woman if they felt that the performance is being affected as she is pregnant.
+And to avoid this, women would take leave without pay.

 The Maternity Benefit Act provides that a woman will be paid maternity benefit at the rate of her average daily wage in the three months preceding her maternity leave.
 However, the woman needs to have worked for the employer for at least 80 days in the 12 months preceding the date of her expected delivery.
 Out of the 26 weeks, up to eight weeks can be claimed before delivery.
 However, you need not structure your leaves in this manner—you can instead take the entire 26 weeks of leave after the delivery.
 Also, these are maximum periods of claim and you can claim the benefit for a smaller period as well.
 Organizations with 10 + employees got eligible for the establishment of this act including their women employees on a contract or permanent basis.